The Ethel Woolson Lab is an annual, competitive workshop series named in honor of a generous benefactor of WTP.

 Attach the following documents:

-- Please submit FULL-LENGTH scripts in BLIND copy with a separate title page indicating playwright name and contact information.
+- BLIND FULL-LENGTH scripts with a separate title page indicating playwright name and contact information.
 If your script is not complete, submit 50 pages of dialogue with a detailed outline including character breakdowns.

 - Keester by Pamela Turner